map-ir/mapir-vue/docs_source/guide/composition.md

 # Composition (slots)

-You can use Mapbox-GL features as Vue component and compose it as a child of `mapir`.
+You can use Mapbox-GL features as Vue component and compose it as a child of `mapir`, check examples below for further details.

 ::: tip render order
 All components placed under `mapir` will be rendered only after map fully loaded.